ornl-sava/redis-row-stream/README.md

 `keyPrefix` is the prefix to use for all keys.
 It will be followed by some index, as mentioned above, so in this case keys would be "simpleRowTest:0", "simpleRowTest:1", etc. If `keyPrefix` is left undefined, `'default'` will be used

 `structure` is the [Redis data type](http://redis.io/topics/data-types) to use.
 Valid options are `'string'` or `'hash'`.
 If `structure` is left undefined, `'string'` will be used.

-`index` is an optional boolean flag that indicates if any fields should be indexed (using [reds](https://github.com/visionmedia/reds)).
-The search namespace, used when creating the reds search is simply `search`.
-If `index` is set true, then all the fields listed in `indexedFields` will be indexed in this way.
-Note that adding fields to the index will somewhat slow performance.

 `serverAddress` is the address of Redis server (defaults to `'localhost'`), and `serverPort` is the port on which the Redis server is listening (defaults to `'6379'`).